itsjunetime/smserver/docs/API.md

 All non-image get requests are made to \<ip>:\<port>/requests.
 Requests for attachments are made to /attachments, and requests for profile images are made to /profile.

 All post requests are directed to /uploads.
-In the latest version, this is the only way to send things.
+In the latest version, this is the only way to send texts and/or attachments.

 All request parameters require a value, but only some of the values are consequential.
 However, the app will not interpret a parameter as a parameter unless it has an accompanying value -- For example, to retrieve the list of conversations, one must make a request to /requests with a parameter of 'chat', but 'GET /requests?chat' will return nothing.
 Something like 'GET /requests?chat=0' will return the correct information.

+Lastly, every time you see a plus ('+'), it needs to be replaced with a '%2B'.
+The server won't handle it correctly if it is a plus.

 # `/requests` requests:

-All requests to `/requests` besides 'image') return JSON information.
+All requests to `/requests` return JSON information.

-### `person`, `num`, `offset`
+## `person`, `num`, `offset`

 Retrieves the most recent $num messages to or from $person, offset by $offset.